canne/klinometri101/README.md

 per second if the jumper or switch is left on.
 After removing it the values are stored in the permanent memory of the board and fetched at next boot.
-Therefore, it is possible to correct installation inaccuracies with single calibration.
+Therefore, it is possible to correct installation inaccuracies with a calibration.

 ## Selecting the general orientation of the installation